DM8tyProgrammer/mighty-snippets/changing-svg-icon.md

 ---
 title: FontAwesome - Changing SVG icons programmatically
-description: 'Change FontAwesome SVG icons with JavaScript'
+description: 'Learn how to change FontAwesome SVG icons with JavaScript'
 tags: 'font-awesome, javascript'
 datePublished: '2020-02-10'
-lastModified: '2020-05-23'
+lastModified: '2022-04-22'
 ---

 [FontAwesome](https://fontawesome.com/) is the most famous icon library.
-SVG is one good performant option to render icons when you are using a few icons.
+When you only need a few icons, SVG is a fantastic alternative for rendering them.

-While working on Article: [Custom Event with RxJS](https://themightyprogrammer.dev/article/custom-event-js); I learnt that FontAwesome replaces icon tag with SVG on rendering, which makes changing the icon tricky.
+While working on Article: [Custom Event with RxJS](/article/custom-event-js),  I discovered that FontAwesome renders the icon tag as SVG, making changing the icon difficult.
+Changing the class of `<i>` tag alone is not a solution.
+To alter the icon programmatically, you must first understand "how it is rendered."

+## Rendering of icon

 ```html
 <i class="dot far fa-circle"></i>
 ```

-Result in
+It's worth noting that `dot` isn't a FontAwesome-specific class.
+Any class can be added; it is used to demonstrate a technique that you will learn about in the subsequent section.
+The SVG code for the aforementioned "icon tag" is as follows:

 ```html
 <svg